rf20008/TheDiscordMathProblemBotRepo2/docs/commands-documentation.md

 # Empty messages?
 This bot  utilizes embeds for its messages.
 If you deny that permission, most messages will be empty (and there may be 403 errors.)

+# Why is there a cooldown of 100ms on commands?
+This is to prevent spam.
+Some commands have longer cooldowns.
 # Math Problem Related

 ## show_problem_info